Azure/azure-functions-availability-monitoring-extension/src/Demos/ConfigurationAndUsage.md

 # API testing in Azure Function

+### Create Azure Function with your custom code

 1) Create Azure Function template in VS (VS 2017 or VS 2019) for C# or VSCode for JavaScript and choose HttpTrigger as an initial template configuration
 2) Write custom code to ping your application
 3) Deploy your code to Azure Function app and connect Function app to Application Insights

+### Setup availability test
-4) Get and copy your Azure Function URL by navigation to Function App -> Functions -> your function Overview blade
+1) Get and copy your Azure Function URL by navigation to Function App -> Functions -> your function Overview blade in the Azure Portal

   ![](./GetFunctionUrl.png)

-5) Navigate to Availability blade in the Azure Portal and create new web test, choose regular URL ping test and paste saved Azure Function URL
+2) Navigate to Availability blade in the Azure Portal and create new web test, choose regular URL ping test and paste saved Azure Function URL

+**NOTE** Selected locations actually do not matter, so you can choose only one or you might want to choose mutiple to have test execution more frequently (by choosing only one location you will have 5mins default test frequency).

   ![](./CreateTest.png)

 <br>

+### Optional AppInsights SDK configuration for JavaScript

-Optinally you can also enable AppInsights SDK for Node.JS in order to collect generated outgoing dependency calls from your Function.
+Dependency calls are utomatically collected for C# but you need to do manual enablement of AppInsights SDK for Node.JS in order to collect generated outgoing dependency calls from your Function.
 Full documentation for Node.JS SDK can be found [here](https://github.com/microsoft/ApplicationInsights-node.js/blob/develop/README.md).

 1) Enable Application Insights SDK for Node.JS: